nouani7/color-picker-pro/README.md

-# color picker Pro
+# Color Picker Pro
-**color picker Pro is new windows tool that helps in choosing colors for your designs and works that depend on colors The tool provides a spectrum of colors with all Hue of color and Modern Selected Colors .**
+**Color Picker Pro is new windows tool that helps in choosing colors for your designs and works that depend on colors The tool provides a spectrum of colors with all Hue of color and Modern Selected Colors .**

 **change log**